Narayan Hari Apte: Early life and education

 He was influenced as a writer of novels and collections of short stories by the great writer Hari Narayan Apte and was also influenced by the ideas of social reform movements of the 19th century in Maharashtra.
 His stories cover historical and social themes, which are based on the everyday life of the Marathi middle class.

 He travelled extensively throughout northern India's parts like Rajasthan, Bengal (before partition in 1905) & Nepal; and while travelling, he gained knowledge of Hindi, Bengali, Gujarati, Nepali, and English languages.
 He stayed at Jaipur (Rajasthan) and taught in the school run by the freedom fighter Arjunlal Sethi.
 (Maharashtra state "Swatantyra Sainik Kosh-Paschim Vibhag").
 He returned to Satara in 1913 and worked with Dattātraya Baḷavanta Pārasanīs (co-writer with Charles Augustus Kincaid), who wrote "a history of the Maratha people".
 He was tasked with translating the old Marathi documents in Modi script to standard Marathi and the English language, respectively.

-In 1932, he met K. B. Hedgewar, the founder of Rashtriya Swayamsevak Sangh at Koregaon during the latter's visit to Aundh state, and joined the Rashtriya Swayamsevak Sangh.
+In 1932, he met K. B. Hedgewar, the founder of Rashtriya Swayamsevak Sangh at Koregaon during the latter's visit to Koregaon, Aundh state, in August 1932 (संघ निर्मात्याचे हितगुज, पान १३) and joined the Rashtriya Swayamsevak Sangh.

 Although the RSS opposed it, Apte participated in the 1942 Quit India Movement.